 The largest National Park south of Alaska, Death Valley is known for extremes.
 It is North America’s driest and hottest spot (with fewer than two inches (5 cm) of rainfall annually and a record high of 134°F (57°C).
 And has the lowest elevation on the continent – 282 feet (86 m) below sea level.

 Death Valley was named by gold seekers who undertook to cross this desolate region in 1849 on their way to the California goldfields.
 The Valley yielded gold and silver in the 1850s, and in the 1880s, Borax was discovered and taken out by mule-drawn wagons.

 Why is the name Death Valley?

 Death Valley was given its forbidding name by a group of pioneers lost in the winter of 1849-1850.
 Paiute Indians attacked them at the bottom of Death Valley.
 They chose to kill their oxen, burn their wagons to cure the meat and headed west on foot.
 Thirteen died in transit, though the rest succeeded in reaching California.
-As the party climbed out of the valley over the Panamint Mountains, one of the men turned, looked back, and said, “goodbye, Death Valley.”
-This name and the story of The Lost ’49ers have become part of American Western legend.
+As the party climbed out of the Valley over the Panamint Mountains, one of the men turned, looked back, and said, “goodbye, Death Valley.”
+This name and the story of The Lost ’49ers have become part of American Western history.

-What is the use of borax?
+What is the use of Borax?